Portal Rostering Methods

 - Cons: No student-teacher relationship established (ie, no "Classes"), so certain features are not available, such as: teachers assigning homework & tests within our platform and teachers communicating with students.
 Item banks (tests) are still available for export, but cannot be assigned to anyone.

 3. Google Classroom Integration

 - Method: Once we determine that you meet the requirements for Google Classroom integration and set up your school on our end, the G Suite Super Admin will complete the initial roster sync, verify class/student/teacher data accuracy, and assign licenses to teachers.
+Super Admin can also choose to have teachers log in to sync their own classes.
 Then students and teachers will be able to access the Lab-Aids portal from within Google Classroom.